rooshenasgroup/aaopt/README.md

-# Adversary Aware diffusion Optimization (AAOpt)
+# Adversary Aware Optimization (AAOpt)

-> This repository contains the implementation of **AAOpt** (Adversary Aware diffusion Optimization), a test-time adversarial purification framework that combines a diffusion prior with a learned perturbation model to defend against different adaptive adversarial attacks.
+> This repository contains the implementation of **AAOpt** (Adversary Aware Optimization), a test-time adversarial purification framework that combines a diffusion prior with a learned perturbation model to defend against different adaptive adversarial attacks.

 ![screenshot](./assets/aaopt.png)